zhiruii/nba-shot-quality-predictor/README.md

 # NBA Shot Quality Predictor

-A backend ML system that predicts the probability of an NBA shot going in, built on a live PostgreSQL database with automated weekly data refresh via GitHub Actions.
+A backend ML system that predicts the probability of any 2025-26 NBA shot going in, built on a live PostgreSQL database with automated weekly data refresh via GitHub Actions.

 ---